 Uplifting End of Life Care

-It’s absolutely necessary to have the doctor sign off on referring the patient to hospice care following the event of reaching a terminal diagnosis.
-When hospice services are started early on, patients and their families can gain a supportive, loving environment to help cope with the realities that lie ahead.
+It is absolutely necessary to have a patient’s doctor sign off on referring the patient to receiving hospice care following a terminal diagnosis.
+When a physician diagnoses the patient as “terminally ill,” it means that- if no additional medical care were to be provided – six months could be all of the remaining amount of time the patient has left.
+When hospice services are started early on, patients and their families can gain a supportive, loving environment to help cope with the realities that lie ahead in those difficult months.

 Our Care Teams

 Our dedicated hospice care teams and volunteers are multipurpose.
 Learn more about the professional individuals on each Seasons care team who strive to provide specialized, compassionate care to all.

 Our Registered Nurses (RNs) are responsible for leading hospice care and palliative care teams, managing the overall care of patients, and communicating pertinent health information to families and loved ones.
 Patients receiving hospice care at home will have arranged, routine nurse visits.

 Two highly skilled caretakers fill another important role within each patient care team.
 These aides are trained to provide homemaker and housekeeping services such as folding laundry and keeping living areas around the home clean.
 Caregivers also help with getting the patient to complete common activities of daily living such as helping them brush their teeth or comb their hair.

 Chaplains at Seasons Hospice provide spiritual healing and support to patients and their loved ones whenever they might need it.

 Without the effort of our hospice volunteers, our care team would be incomplete.
 Our volunteers read to patients, bring in loving animal companions, and share their musical and artistic talents to help bring comfort and joy.